Posted 04 Dec 2020

 Stereotype buster of the year (sponsored by Intent Health): This award recognises those who have busted the stereotype and proved that the only limitation is the level of our aspiration.

-Genius of the Year (sponsored by ATOS): This award is for coaches, assessors, clinicians, or case managers whose work has gone above and beyond to support neurominorities in accessing their inner genius.
+Genius of the Year: This award is for coaches, assessors, clinicians, or case managers whose work has gone above and beyond to support neurominorities in accessing their inner genius.

 Neurodiverse Research of the Year (sponsored by Birkbeck University): Research in this field is seriously under-funded, meaning opportunities to explore what actually works are limited.
 This award therefore aims to recognise those who are striving to reduce the knowledge gap and promote best practice.